bufferapp/AdaptableBottomNavigation/README.md

 - Unlike the viewpager, it doesn't draw all views within the component at once.
 The Views are simply added and removed as the item to be displayed has been selected

 - The ViewSwapper *doesn't* allow swiping between views - this allows us to adhere to the guidelines for not allowing the Bottom Navigation to be interacted with in this way

-- Re-showing the item that is already in view will force a refresh of the views contents.
-So just like the guidelines state for the Bottom Navigation View, reselecting a navigaton item will reload the contents of the currently displayed item.

 # How to use